Accounting policies

 Revenue from the rendering of services is recognised in the year in which the services are rendered.
 For services provided over several periods, revenue is recognised in accordance with the proportion of the total services rendered in each period (stage of completion).
 Revenue from long-term service agreements is therefore recognised on the basis of the average term of the service agreements and in line with progressive costs (constant margin).

 Revenue from financial service transactions is recognised in the amount of the sale value of the leased asset if classified as a finance lease and in the amount of the lease payments if classified as an operating lease.
 If industrial trucks are first sold to and then leased back from a finance partner to refinance leases, the selling margin in connection with an operating lease sub-lease is deferred and recognised as revenue in profit or loss over the term of the refinancing.
-As part of the financial services provided by the Group, industrial trucks are also sold to finance partners who then enter into leases directly with the end customer (‘indirect end customer finance’).
-If significant risks and rewards remain with the KION Group as a result of an agreed residual value guarantee that accounts for more than 10 per cent of the asset’s value or as a result of an agreed customer default guarantee (‘sale with risk’), the proceeds from the sale are deferred and recognised as revenue on a straight-line basis over the term until the residual value guarantee or the default guarantee expires.
+In addition, as part of the financial services provided by the Group, industrial trucks are sold to finance partners who enter into leases directly with the end customer (‘indirect end customer finance’).
+If significant risks and rewards remain with KION Group companies as a result of an agreed residual value guarantee that accounts for more than 10 per cent of the asset’s value or as a result of an agreed customer default guarantee (‘sale with risk’), the proceeds from the sale are deferred and recognised as revenue on a straight-line basis over the term until the residual value guarantee or the default guarantee expires.

 Revenue from construction contracts is recognised according to the stage of completion (percentage-of-completion method).